elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 When errors occur during the execution of ingest pipelines, {ls} attaches the `_ingest_pipeline_failure` tag to the event, making it easier to identify and investigate problematic events.
 The detailed logs are available in the {ls} logs for your investigation.
 The root cause may depend on configuration, environment or integration you are running.

-For further guidance, we recommend exploring {fleet-guide}/integrations.html[Manage Elastic Agent Integrations], {es} {ref}/ingest.html#handling-pipeline-failures[Handling pipeline failures] resources.
+For further guidance, we recommend exploring [Manage Elastic Agent Integrations](docs-content://reference/fleet/manage-integrations.md) and [Handling pipeline failures](docs-content://ingest-pipelines.md) topics.

 **Errors internally occurred in the ingest pipeline**